sergiugotacloud/aws-log-monitoring-with-shell-automation/README.md

         echo "$MATCHES" >> "$REPORT_FILE"
         echo "Count: $COUNT" >> "$REPORT_FILE"

+        # if count goes above threshold, flag it in the report
+        # adjust THRESHOLD at the top depending on how noisy your logs are
         if [ "$COUNT" -gt "$THRESHOLD" ]; then echo "NOTICE: High number of $PATTERN in $LOG_FILE" >> "$REPORT_FILE" fi